cronkitedata/cronkite-docs/docs/general/03-newsroom-math.md

 * "[Avoiding Numeric Novcain: Writing Well with Numbers](https://www.poynter.org/news/avoiding-numeric-novocain-writing-well-numbers)," by Chip Scanlan, Poynter.com

+* T. Christian Miller's "Writing the data-driven story" (link TK)

+* A viral Twitter thread:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">What happens in your head when you do 27+48?</p>&mdash; Gene Belcher (@Wparks91) <a href="https://twitter.com/Wparks91/status/1143666051793788928?ref_src=twsrc%5Etfw">June 25, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+### Special topic reading

+* Dealing with the margin of error in surveys and polls, from the Journalists' Resource at Nieman.

+### Simple Census stories

+These stories came out when the 2018 estimates of population were released by the Census, depending just on some smart re-ordering and percent change calculations.
+It's an easy way to get practice at basic math.

+* ["Georgia's small towns continue to shrink"](https://www.ajc.com/news/state--regional/georgia-small-towns-continue-shrink-new-census-estimates-show/UtBP7y33fkDXUZqABgq2BM/), Jennifer Peebles, Atlanta Journal-Constitution, May 23, 2019

+* "[Texas gained almost nine Hispanic residents for each additional white resident last year](https://www.texastribune.org/2019/06/20/texas-hispanic-population-pace-surpass-white-residents/)", Alexa Ura and Connie Hanzang Jin, The Texas Tribune, June 20, 2019

 ## How high school algebra won a Pulitzer Prize
 If you were at all paying attention in pre-college science classes, you have probably seen this equation: